-The product is an anthelmintic and giardicidal containing as active substances the tetrahydropyrimidine derivative pyrantel (as the embonate salt), the pro-benzimidazole febantel and praziquantel, a partly hydrogenated pyrazinoisoquinoline derivative.
+The product is an anthelmintic and giardicide containing as active substances the tetrahydropyrimidine derivative pyrantel (as the embonate salt), the pro-benzimidazole febantel and praziquantel, a partly hydrogenated pyrazinoisoquinoline derivative.
 It is effective against certain roundworms and tapeworms and Giardia spp.

-In this fixed combination pyrantel and febantel act synergistically against roundworms (ascarides, hookworms and whipworms) and Giardia in dogs.
+In this fixed combination pyrantel and febantel act synergistically against roundworms (ascarides, hookworms and whipworms) and Giardia spp. in dogs.
 In particular, the action spectrum covers Toxocara canis, Toxascaris leonina, Uncinaria stenocephala, Ancylostoma caninum, Trichuris vulpis and Giardia spp.

 The spectrum of activity of praziquantel covers tapeworm species in dogs.
-In particular, it includes all Taenia species, as well as Multiceps multiceps, Dipylidium caninum, Mesocestoides spp., Echinococcus granulosus and Echinococcus multilocularis.
-Praziquantel acts against all intestinal stage of these parasites.
+In particular, it includes all Taenia species, as well as Dipylidium caninum, Mesocestoides spp., Echinococcus granulosus and Echinococcus multilocularis.
+Praziquantel acts against all intestinal stages of these parasites.
 Additionally, praziquantel activity against some Giardia spp. has been reported in the literature.

-Pyrantel acts as the nicotine, as a cholinergic agonist, causing spastic paralysis of roundworms via a depolarising neuromuscular block.
+Pyrantel acts as a nicotinic agonist at acetylcholine receptors, causing spastic paralysis of roundworms via a depolarising neuromuscular block.

-The anthelmintic and giardicide efficacy of febantel is due to its ability to inhibit the polymerisation of tubuline to microtubuli.
+The anthelmintic and giardicidal efficacy of febantel is due to its ability to inhibit the polymerisation of tubulin to microtubuli.
 The resulting structural and functional metabolic disturbances exhaust the parasite's energy reserves and kill it in 2-3 days.

 Praziquantel is absorbed very rapidly through the parasite's surfaces and is evenly distributed throughout their bodies.
-It causes severe damage of their integument, leading to disruption of metabolism and thence to death.
+It causes severe damage of their integument, leading to disruption of metabolism and subsequently to death.